 - 1. Did you get an error message that "This application failed to start because the application configuration is incorrect.
 Reinstalling the application may fix the problem"?
 If so that indicates you need to update your .NET installation to SP1.

-- 2. open a Command Prompt (terminal):
+- 2. open a DOS Command Prompt (terminal):

 - (a) go to the Windows Start menu

 - (b) select Run... and type in cmd <Return>

-- 3. paste the following into that window (Ctrl-V doesn't work in Cmd.exe but you can right-click and select Paste):
+- 3. paste the following into that window (Ctrl-V doesn't work but you can right-click and select Paste).
+Replace VERSION with your version number (e.g. 1.61.03):

-'''

-"C:\Program Files\PsychoPy2\python.exe" -m psychopy.app.psychopyApp
+''' "C:\Program Files\PsychoPy2\python.exe" "C:\Program Files\PsychoPy2\Lib\sitepackages\PsychoPy-VERSION-py2.6.egg\psychopy\app\psychopyApp.py" '''

-'''